The University of Queensland

 Current Queensland and interstate Year 12 ATAR-eligible students will be considered for an offer based on their ATAR (or other recognised qualifications undertaken while at school).

-Current Queensland and Interstate Year 12 students who complete another qualification while at school (such as a VET qualification or music/speech/drama award) cannot be assigned a selection rank for the qualification in the tertiary intake immediately following Year 12.
-Selection ranks from these qualifications may be used in subsequent intakes.
+Current Queensland and interstate Year 12 students who complete another qualification while at school (such as a VET qualification or music, speech or drama award) can use the qualification to apply for entry to UQ from Semester 2, following Year 12.
+These qualifications may also be used for admission in subsequent years.

 Results from Home Schooling, Accelerated Christian Education and other non-standard Year 12 programs (with SAT tests) may also be assigned a selection rank and considered for an offer based on this selection rank (or other recognised qualifications undertaken while at school).
 Contact UQ for more information.